-If you’re going to give your pastor a gift or service that you offer, make it pro bono.
+If you’re going to give them a gift or service that you offer, make it pro bono.

 I know we criticized gift cards earlier, but they are actually a great individual gift.
 If a pastor receives cash, he/she may feel obligated to spend it on somebody else.
-The point of pastor appreciation month is to help the pastor get the care he needs to feel valued and refreshed to continue doing good work.
+The point of this occasion is to help them receive the care he needs to feel valued and refreshed to continue doing good work.

-The beauty of the gift card as a pastor appreciation gift is that the pastor is forced to practice self-care.
+The beauty of the gift card as a gift is that they are forced to practice self-care.

-And pastors are notoriously bad at this.
-Pastor appreciation month is your opportunity to prompt pastors to do something good for themselves without the gift of feeling like they should spend it on someone else.
+And they are notoriously bad at this.
+This time is your opportunity to prompt pastors to do something good for themselves without the gift of feeling like they should spend it on someone else.

-But if you do get a gift card, aim for something more than Starbucks.
+But if you do give a gift card, aim for something more than Starbucks.
 Certain gift cards can go a very long way.
-A few examples of gift cards that will bless your pastor 10x as much as a Starbucks gift card are:
+A few examples of gift cards that will bless them 10x as much as a Starbucks gift card are: